 Protecting children is one of the most important tasks the police undertake.
 Only the police can investigate suspected crimes, arrest perpetrators and monitor sex offenders.
 Police officers have the power to take a child who is in danger into a place of safety, or to seek an order to restrict an offender’s contact with children.
 The police service also has a significant role working with other agencies to ensure the child’s protection and well-being, longer term.

-Publication — Child protection, Thematic inspection, Vulnerability —
+Publication — Released under investigation, Thematic inspection —

 Between October 2019 and February 2020, HMICFRS and Her Majesty’s Crown Prosecution Service inspected the police and CPS’s responses to pre-charge bail changes and the use of ‘released under investigation’.